Opportunities abound! Get involved by volunteering at KCC. Contact us for the details.

 Meet the Board of Directors

-Dr. Michael Taweh resides in Newtown and has been a primary care physician since 1999 and now maintains his medical practice as Comprehensive Medical Care of Danbury.
-Dr. Taweh is Founder, President and Medical Director of Kevin’s Community Center.
-Dr. Taweh has a particular interest in the nonprofit health care sector and works towards health care reforms for affordable healthcare for all Americans.
+Dr. Z. Michael Taweh has been a primary care physician since 1999 and now maintains his medical practice as Comprehensive Medical Care of Danbury.
+He is the Founder, President and Medical Director of Kevin’s Community Center.
+Dr. Taweh has a particular interest in the nonprofit health care sector and works toward health care reforms for affordable health care for all Americans.
 He was presented the prestigious 2004 Dr. Melville G. Magida Award sponsored annually by the Fairfield County Medical Association and the Richard & Hinda Rosenthal Foundation.
-The award recognizes a young physician who has shown a notable capacity for patient treatment and care, and a special sensitivity to patient-physician relationships.
+The award recognizes a young physician who has shown a notable capacity for patient treatment and care and a special sensitivity to patient-physician relationships.

-Paula Woodhouse Assistant Vice President is the Small Business Lending Sales Leader for Newtown Savings Bank.
-Paula has been with Newtown Savings Bank since May 2004 and has held various position in Commercial Banking for over 30 years.
-Paula most recently held the position of Treasurer for the Southern CT chapter of the American Foundation for Suicide Prevention (AFSP) and also was the chairperson in 2013 and 2014 for the AFSP Out of the Darkness Walk were she raised almost $40,000 for the organization.
-Paula also is a frequent presenter for the US SBA’s workshops for small business owners in Newtown CT where she discusses financing options for small business owners.
-She currently resides in Oxford CT with her husband Bryan.
-Paula and her husband Bryan have 3 adult children.
+Mrs. Woodhouse is the Head of Business Banking for Union Savings Bank in Danbury, CT and has held various positions in commercial banking for more than 30 years.
+She most recently held the position of Treasurer for the Southern CT Chapter of the American Foundation for Suicide Prevention (AFSP) and also was the Chairperson in 2013 and 2014 for the AFSP Out of the Darkness Walk, where she raised almost $40,000 for the organization.
+Mrs. Woodhouse also specializes in small business lending as well as SBA lending and financing options for small business owners.
+Formerly from Sandy Hook, she and her husband Bryan have three grown children and live in Oxford, CT.

-Dr. Schmid resides in Sandy Hook and has been in private practice as a Doctor of Chiropractic for over 20 years.
-Dr. Schmid owns Colonial Chiropractic Centre in Newtown.
-In 2011 Dr. Schmid received the Newtown Business of the Year award from the Newtown Chamber of Commerce and Rotary Club.
+Dr. Schmid is the owner of Colonial Chiropractic Centre in Newtown and has been in private practice as a Doctor of Chiropractic for over 20 years.
+In 2011, she received the Newtown Business of the Year award from the Newtown Chamber of Commerce and the Newtown Rotary Club.
 Dr. Schmid holds two Bachelor’s degrees, one in Human Biology from the National University of Health Sciences and the other in Physical Education from Ithaca College.
-In addition to her Doctorate degree from the National College of Chiropractic in Lombard, IL, she holds a Master of Science degree in Biomechanics from the University of Delaware.
-She has earned 300 postdoctoral hours toward board eligibility as a Chiropractic Orthopedic specialist.
-Dr. Schmid is a former adjunct University instructor in diagnostic imaging, State of CT EMT, consultant at a New Haven subacute HIV/AIDS hospital called Leeway, and Research Fellow at the National College of Chiropractic.
-She has co-chaired the annual Newtown Health and Safety Fair since its inception in 1993 and is a member of the Newtown Chamber of Commerce and various Chiropractic associations, and the Newtown Public Schools Wellness Committee.
-She is a past Board member of the Newtown Chamber of Commerce and past President of the Newtown Business and Professional Women’s Club.
-She has volunteered on the medical staff of the NYC Marathon and Nutmeg Games.
+In addition to her doctorate from the National College of Chiropractic in Lombard, IL, she holds a Master of Science degree in Biomechanics from the University of Delaware.
+She is a Certified Chiropractic Sports Physician and has earned 300 postdoctoral hours toward board eligibility as a Chiropractic Orthopedic specialist.
+Dr. Schmid is a former adjunct university instructor in diagnostic imaging, an EMT, a consultant at Leeway Hospital’s AIDS subacute facility in New Haven and a Research Fellow at the National College of Chiropractic.
+She has co-chaired the annual Newtown Health and Safety Fair since its inception in 1993 and is a member of the Newtown Chamber of Commerce, various Chiropractic associations and the Newtown Working Women’s Forum.
+She is a former member of the Newtown Public Schools Wellness Committee, past Board member of the Newtown Chamber of Commerce and past President of the Newtown Business and Professional Women’s Club.
+Dr. Schmid has volunteered on the medical staff of the NYC Marathon and Nutmeg Games.
+She lives in Sandy Hook.

 Kevin's Community Center